aspose-words/Aspose.Words-Documentation/cpp/getting-started/features/file-formats-and-conversions/_index.md

 ### Greater Extent of Format Support

 The indisputable advantage of Aspose.Words is the great extent of support for most of the well-known formats.
-It is hard or impossible to find the same level of support for several important features elsewhere.
+It is hard or impossible to find the same level of support for many important features elsewhere.

 When purchasing a solution supporting a particular format, find out about the level at which the features of this format are supported.
 To test, create a complex file and run it through the proposed solution.
-You will often find that several document elements and formatting will be lost.
+You will often find that multiple document elements and formatting will be lost.
 For example, for the DOC format, shapes, textboxes, fields, columns, OLE objects, revisions, right-to-left text usually suffer.

 Aspose.Words Document Object Model (DOM) was designed with Microsoft Word document formats in mind.
 Therefore, our level of support for those formats, such as DOC, DOCX, RTF, or WordprocessingML, is unprecedented.
 Conversion in any direction between these formats is high-fidelity.